-As it has travelled through time, certain features and meanings have remained the same.
+As it has traveled through time, certain features and meanings have remained the same.
 Challenging the boundaries between craftsmanship, art, and design, Louis Vuitton has repeatedly embraced the notions of innovation, collaboration and being daring throughout The Monogram’s history.

 It is within this context that Louis Vuitton’s ‘The Icon and The Iconoclasts: Celebrating Monogram’ project appears this year.
 It is a collection of works that shows the distinctly personal side of the Monogram; representing something we think we all know in an extraordinary, individual, and idiosyncratic way.
 Six creative iconoclasts – the best in their individual fields – who blur the lines between fashion, art, architecture and product design, have been given carte blanche to dictate and make whatever they see fit in the patterned canvas.